loteoo/hyperstatic-demo/src/app/pages/Starter/starter.md

 ---

-#### Other wise, the installation in an existing project looks like this:
+#### Otherwise, the installation in an existing project looks like this:

 1. `npm i hyperapp-site-generator`